 Half the money generated from pre-roll advertisements on the Vlogbrothers YouTube channel goes to The Foundation to Decrease World Suck; Nerdfighteria collectively decided that the other half should go into a fund that will be used to help creators make awesome things.
 If you are working on an online educational/informational/super awesome project, consider sending in an application in order to be considered as a potential funds recipient.

 John and Hank co-founded the online video event VidCon, which has been held annually in California since 2010.
 Thousands of online video creators, viewers, and industry people head to the Anaheim Convention Center to discuss and celebrate online video in its many forms.
-As VidCon has grown, so has its staff, and John’s responsibilities with VidCon mostly involve delivering an Industry Day keynote and co-hosting the Nerdfighter Q&A with Hank, but John’s always excited to see his favorite YouTubers, meet nerdfighters, and learn from others in this strange and wonderful online community.
+John’s responsibilities with VidCon mostly involve delivering an Industry Day keynote and co-hosting the Nerdfighter Q&A with Hank, but John’s always excited to see his favorite YouTubers, meet nerdfighters, and learn from others in this strange and wonderful online community.
+VidCon was acquired by Viacom in 2018.
 You can find out more about VidCon at the official website: vidcon.com.

 First-look production deal